-Service pre 1 April 2009 Service post 1 April 2009 Pension Each year worked is worth 1/80 x final pensionable salary Each year worked is worth 1/60 x final pensionable salary Lump Sum Automatic lump sum of 3 x pension.
-In addition part of the annual pension can be exchanged for a one-off tax-free cash payment.
-A lump sum of £12 is paid for each £1 of pension given up.
-No automatic lump sum.
-Part of the annual pension can be exchanged for a one-off tax-free cash payment.
-A lump sum of £12 is paid for each £1 of pension given up.
+Service pre 1 April 2009 Service to 31 March 2015 Service post 1 April 2015 Pension Each year worked is worth 1/80 x final pensionable salary Each year worked is worth 1/60 x final pensionable salary Each year worked is worth 1/49 x career average salary Lump Sum Automatic lump sum of 3 x pension.
+In addition part of the annual pension can be exchanged for a one-off tax- free cash payment.
+A lump sum of £12 is paid for each £1 of pension given up, No automatic lump sum.
+Part of the annual pension can be exchanged for a one-off tax- free cash payment.
+A lump sum of £12 is paid for each £1 of pension given up, No automatic lump sum.
+Part of the annual pension can be exchanged for a one-off tax- free cash payment.
+A lump sum of £12 is paid for each £1 of pension given up,